 Protecting your interests

 There are several methods you can use to avoid marital debt issues during a divorce.
 A prenuptial or postnuptial agreement is one of them.
-A well-drafted and legally binding agreement will help handle debt division since everyone signed against the terms.
+A well-drafted and legally binding agreement will help handle debt division.

 If it is too late for such an arrangement, you should strongly consider mediation in your divorce.
-It is much easier to handle such financial matters when you are both reading from the same page.
+It is much easier to handle such financial matters when you are both reading from the same page, and can settle matters amicably.